• Skip to main content

 4. Ability to reside continuously in the United States for the length of training.

-Application Requirements for Diagnostic Radiology, NuRad and DR-IR Programs
+Application Requirements for Diagnostic Radiology and NuRad Programs

 In its second year of use, the supplemental ERAS application is designed to help applicants share more information about themselves and assist our program in finding applicants that fit our program’s setting and mission.
 There is no cost to applicants and participation is optional.